mikes222/mapsforge_flutter/mapsforge_flutter/README.md

   mapsforge_flutter:
     path: ../mapsforge_flutter

-include a list of all used assets in your pubspec.yaml (see example pubspec file)
+include a list of all used assets in your pubspec.yaml (see  pubspec file from example project)

     flutter: